-Our partner is on the ground making sure aid reaches those who need it most.
-They have been working in conflict affected communities of Abyan and Aden providing nutrition services; which involves screening and identifying children under 5 and breast-feeding mothers for acute malnutrition.
-Their work also includes training community volunteers to spot the worst cases of malnutrition in their communities, and get mothers and babies treated at available health facilities or in the home.
-In addition, vulnerable families will also receive monthly food vouchers.
+Working in conflict affected communities of Abyan and Aden, before the blockade, our partner was able to provide nutrition services; which involves screening and identifying children under 5 and breast-feeding mothers for acute malnutrition.
+Their work also included training community volunteers to spot the worst cases of malnutrition in their communities, and get mothers and babies treated at available health facilities or in the home.

 We are unable to name our partner in Yemen or state exactly where they are working.
 This is because they are operating at great risk to their own safety; publicising their work could endanger both them and the life-saving programmes they are delivering.

 You responded with generosity and compassion just before Christmas, to our Yemen Crisis Appeal raising more than £288,000 for the people of Yemen, and we joined forces with the Disasters Emergency Committee (DEC) appeal,which has raised £27 million.

 Is CAFOD part of the DEC Yemen Crisis Appeal?

 In response to the launch of the DEC Yemen Crisis Appeal, Director of CAFOD, Chris Bain, said:

 “We cannot fail to be moved by the heart-breaking news coming from Yemen; of families ripped apart by the conflict, without the basics of food, water, and protection from violence.
 We see immense suffering in the faces of people in Yemen, of the children whose young lives have been stunted by malnutrition, and of those who find themselves homeless, because of the conflict, and in need of the basics of life – food, clean and safe water, and shelter.